The largest cultural exchange in Chinese history will mark four decades of ties with France.

 China-France Culture Year was proposed by top leaders of both countries in 1999 and 2000.
 China culture year in France kicked off on October 2003 and will last until July.

 After that, a France culture year will be held in China from this autumn until July 2005.

 Beijing Culture Week, in particular, includes a photography exhibition, parade, television communication program, a trade fair, collectible book show and cross-country motor rally.

 The highlight will be the parade, which will feature traditional arts, such as Peking Opera performances, dragon dance, lion dance, martial arts show, acrobatics and yangge, a popular Chinese folk dance.

 Meanwhile, a more modern fashion show and contemporary dance performance will also be staged to give a full picture of the current Beijing scene, said Wang.

 "Chinese living in Paris have expressed their enthusiasm in taking part in the procession.
 They have prepared 43 decorated floats for it," Wang said.

 A trade fair will be held on January 26, during which 40 Chinese governmental officials and entrepreneurs will meet with about 80 French counterparts.

 The delegation from Beijing will give an introduction of the city's investment condition, the latest preparations for the 2008 Beijing Olympic Games and major projects for foreign investors.

-Xiong Yumei, vice director of the Beijing Municipal Tourism Bureau predicted that the culture week would help encourage more French tourists to visit Beijing, holding tourist promotion activities.
+Xiong Yumei, vice-director of the Beijing Municipal Tourism Bureau predicted that the culture week will help encourage more French tourists to visit Beijing, holding tourist promotion activities.